edmblue/SSM---NextJS/README.md

 ### 📑 End note

-I enjoyed so much doing this project, specially because I always wanted to integrate the Loading(splash) screen, it is always so nice to learn new things✔
+I enjoyed so much doing this project, specially because I always wanted to integrate the loading(splash) screen, it is always so nice to learn new things✔